cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2023-12-12.md

 | `attributeChangedCallback(attrName, oldVal, newVal)` | Called when an observed attribute is changed.
 The arguments are the attribute name (attrName), the old value (oldVal) of the attribute and the attribute's new value (newVal) |
 |`adoptedCallback`| Called when an element is moved to a new document like a new window frame |

+### Templates and Slots
+Web components can also use the built-in HTML `<template>` and `<slot>` tags to hold content displayed by the component.
+The `<template>` tag is a container for DOM nodes.
+If it is used on a web page, the content is not visible, but it can be used as a container for markup to be used elsewhere, which is most likely a custom element.

+A `<slot>` is an HTML element used inside a template container as a content placeholder.
+The content will be filled by JavaScript at runtime.

 ## Encapsulation with the Shadow DOM